 When Making Your Reservation

 1. Ensure that you get a quiet room.
-Two requests are absolutely vital and pretty widely known when selecting your hotel room: a room on an upper floor and away from the elevators.
+Two requests that are absolutely vital and pretty widely known when selecting your hotel room: a room on an upper floor and away from the elevators.

 2. Book a room midway down a hallway.
 This is generally the quietest part of the floor, as it’s away from the ice and vending machines, guest laundry facilities, exits, housekeeping closets, and other places where noise can be made.